 About

-Paula Whyman’s new book, MAD LAND: REDISCOVERING THE WILD, ONE FIELD AT A TIME, is forthcoming from Timber Press.
+Paula Whyman’s new book, BAD NATURALIST: One Woman’s Ecological Education on a Wild Virginia Mountaintop, is forthcoming from Timber Press in January 2025.
 It’s a combination memoir, natural history, and chronicle of her attempts to restore retired farmland to natural habitat.
 Her first book, the linked short story collection YOU MAY SEE A STRANGER, won praise from The New Yorker, a starred review in Publishers Weekly, and the Towson Prize for Literature.
 Whyman was selected for “Best of 2016” lists including Chicago Review of Books and the first-ever Poets & Writers Magazine “5 Over 50” list.
 Her writing has appeared in McSweeney’s Quarterly, Ploughshares, VQR, The Hudson Review, The Washington Post, and on NPR’s All Things Considered.
 She is a fellow of MacDowell, Yaddo, VCCA, and The Studios of Key West, and vice president of the MacDowell Fellows Executive Committee.
-She was recently awarded a 2022 Creativity Grant by the Maryland State Arts Council to support work on Mad Land.
-Whyman is co-founder and editor in chief of the online literary journal, Scoundrel Time.
+Her work on Bad Naturalist was supported in part by the Maryland State Arts Council and by residencies at VCCA and Oak Spring Garden Foundation.
+Whyman is co-founder and editor in chief of the online literary journal Scoundrel Time.

 Featured Work